 That’s all for this update!
 Be sure to check out our recent Avatarland update over at Animal Kingdom too!

 Alicia Stella has been covering new attractions since 2015, with her work cited by The New York Times, USA Today, CNN, and more.
-She specializes in reporting on new attraction development, and always looks forward to upcoming changes coming to the Orlando theme parks.
-She is also a contributor to the The Unofficial Guide to Universal Orlando.
+She specializes in reporting on new attraction development, and always looks forward to upcoming changes to the Orlando theme parks.
+She is also co-author of The Unofficial Guide to Universal Orlando.

 0 Comments